ARTE1009 Art LIVE (3 cr hrs; BoK: DC, FA)

 001 208820 T 6:00-8:50pm (August 25-December 7)

 This course is an introduction to beer and the many aspects of beer brewing and drinking that are influenced by culture, history, and geography.
 Through brewery tours, we will learn the art and science of beer making and ingredients.
 Through field trips to the Brewery District in Over-the-Rhine we will see how beer has influenced Cincinnati culture and urban form.
 Beers from around the world will be discussed and tasted to demonstrate a wide range of beer styles, ingredients, and cultural preferences.
 Students will learn to describe the taste of beer and develop their palette to assess a beer for appearance, aroma, and flavor.
 Students must be 21 years of age or older.
 A fee will be charged to cover the cost of materials.

-Note: All Horticulture classes (HORT****) are open to all UC students, provided they have met the appropriate prerequisites or have permission of the instructor.
-A number of courses in Urban Planning (PLAN****) may also be taken with permission of the instructor.
+Note: A number of Horticulture (HORT****) and Urban Planning (PLAN****) courses are open to non-DAAP students, provided they have met the appropriate prerequisites or have permission of the instructor.